Geography is not just taught at the Friary School, for every geography specialist at the Friary it is a way of life!

 GCSE geography aims to:-

-The specification followed is: Edexcel GCSE Geography B
+The GCSE specification followed is: AQA GCSE Geography A

 Students follow 4 main units of work:-